HelloYeew/book-shop/README.md

 sqlite> .import data/books.csv books # Import book data from CSV file
 ```

-Note : The `<` symbol cannot be used in a new Windows powershell so if you are using Windows powershell, please run this command in a normal command prompt instead.
+**Note** : The `<` symbol cannot be used in a new Windows powershell so if you are using new Windows powershell as command line, please run this command in a normal Windows command prompt instead.

 ## Check and explore the database